MrJohn91/alvie-ai-app/README.md

 # ALVIE AI Agent

 This is a Streamlit-based frontend application that interacts with a FastAPI backend to provide a chat interface powered by AI.
-The app uses MongoDB for chat history storage and AWS S3 for document processing.
+The app uses MongoDB for chat history storage, AWS S3 for document processing, and Ollama for generating AI responses.

 ---